 Valley near Alahan, and providing advice about best practice for the archaeology of the BTC pipeline.

-Prof. Elton has been a member of the Department of Ancient History & Classics since 2006 and has taught courses on the Trojan War, the history of the Roman world (including a number of upper-year courses focusing on the Late Roman Empire in the East), ancient warfare, Anglo-Saxon England and Latin.
+Prof. Elton has been a member of the Department of Ancient History & Classics since 2006 and has taught courses on the Trojan War, the history of the Roman world (including a number of upper-year courses focusing on the Late Roman Empire in the East), ancient warfare, Anglo-Saxon England, Greek and Latin.

 Prior to his arrival at Trent, Hugh taught at a number of American Universities since 1993, and from 2001 through 2006 served as Director of the British Institute at Ankara (2001-2006).

 In 2015-16, Prof. Elton will be teaching the following courses for the Department:

 - AHCL 2102H History of Ancient Rome

 H. ELTON.
 In Press.
 "Late Roman Churches in the Göksu Valley," in Rough Cilicia: New Archaeological and Historical Approaches, eds.
 M. Hoff and R. Townsend, New Haven, pp. 225-238.